Chhattisgarh: 5 ITBP jawans killed, 3 injured after dispute at Kadenar camp

 Raipur, Dec 04: At least five personnel of the Indo-Tibetan Border Police (ITBP) were killed and three others injured at the Kadenar camp in Chhattisgarh after they fired among themselves following a dispute.

-The incident took place at the Kadenar camp of ITBP's 45thbattalion in Narayanpur, located around 350 km from here, Inspector General of Police (Bastar range) Sundarraj P told PTI.
+The incident took place at the Kadenar camp of ITBP's 45th battalion in Narayanpur, located around 350 km from here, Inspector General of Police (Bastar range) Sundarraj P told PTI.

-As per preliminary information, an ITBP jawan allegedly fired at his colleagues with his service weapon, killing four of them and injuring three others, he said.
+An ITBP jawan allegedly fired at his colleagues with his service weapon, killing four of them and injuring three others, the officer said.

 Naxal encounter in Chhattisgarh, 1 CRPF Jawan martyred

-Later, the jawan who opened fire was also gunned down, he said.
+Later, the jawan who opened fire was also gunned down.

-The injured personnel were being shifted to hospital, he said.
-Narayanpur Superintendent of Police Mohit Garg rushed to the spot, he added
+The injured personnel were being shifted to the hospital.
+Narayanpur Superintendent of Police Mohit Garg rushed to the spot.